kombatEldridge/PlasMol/README.md

 PlasMol is a simulation framework that integrates finite-difference time-domain (FDTD) electromagnetic simulations using Meep with real-time time-dependent density functional theory (RT-TDDFT) calculations using PySCF.
 It enables the study of plasmon-molecule interactions, pure electromagnetic simulations, or standalone quantum simulations.
 The project supports various propagators for RT-TDDFT, checkpointing, data visualization, and spectrum analysis via Fourier transforms.

+## Documentation

+Many of the features and code snippets described here are better elaborated on in the docs: [https://kombatEldridge.github.io/PlasMol/](https://kombatEldridge.github.io/PlasMol/)

 ## Key Features

 - **Hybrid Simulations (PlasMol Mode)**: Combines Meep FDTD for plasmonic structures with RT-TDDFT for molecular responses, allowing self-consistent coupling between electromagnetic fields and molecular polarization.